Blue-Labs/fcm-django/README.rst

 	FCM_DJANGO_SETTINGS = {
 		"APP_VERBOSE_NAME": "[string for AppConfig's verbose_name]",
 		# default: _('FCM Django')
-		"FCM_SERVER_KEY": "[your api key]",
+		"FCM_SERVER_KEY": "[ your key from https://console.firebase.google.com/u/0/project/<your project>/settings/cloudmessaging/ ]",
 		# true if you want to have only one active device per registered user at a time
-		 # default: False
+		"ONE_DEVICE_PER_USER": False,  # default: False
-		"ONE_DEVICE_PER_USER": True/False,
 		# devices to which notifications cannot be sent,
 		# are deleted upon receiving error response from FCM
-		 # default: False
+		"DELETE_INACTIVE_DEVICES": False,  # default: False
-		"DELETE_INACTIVE_DEVICES": True/False,
 	}

 Native Django migrations are in use. ``manage.py migrate`` will install and migrate all models.